28 Unusual French Potato Chip Flavours Only Available In France

 Pringles

 Pringles needs no introduction here.
-Like Lay’s chips, Pringles is everywhere in France and come in a variety of flavours you’re familiar with like sour cream and onion and pizza flavour.
+Like Lay’s chips, Pringles is everywhere in France and comes in various flavours you’re familiar with, like sour cream and onions and pizza flavour.
+They also come out with some unique French potato chip flavours.
+Here are two of them.

 Roast Beef and mustard chips